 Women as voters and politicians – 1918 to 1919

-With the First World War the activities to achieve votes for women were reduced.
+With the beginning of the First World War the activities to achieve women's suffrage were reduced.
 Public gatherings were prohibited during the war.
-From May 1917, when the work of the parliament resumed, women’s organisations submitted joint petitions for women’s suffrage.
-Rallies for peace and women’s suffrage, initially from the Social Democratic side and then by liberal middle-class women, were now on the agenda.
+From May 1917 on, when the parliament resumed work, women’s organisations submitted joint petitions for women’s suffrage.
+Rallies for peace and women’s suffrage, initially from the Social Democratic side and later by liberal middle-class women as well, were now on the agenda.
 The political turmoil generated by the Russian Revolution also affected further progress.

-On 12 November 1918, after the collapse of the Habsburg Monarchy, the Republic of German-Austria was proclaimed and the Provisional National Assembly decided to grant the right to vote and to stand for election to all citizens of full age without gender discrimination.
-The principles of the right to vote for the National Assembly to be elected were defined on that date in Article 9 of the Law on the Form of State and Government.
+On November 12th 1918, after the collapse of the Habsburg Monarchy, the Republic of German-Austria was proclaimed and the Provisional National Assembly decided to grant the right to vote and to stand for election to all citizens of full age without gender discrimination.
+The principles for the election of the National Assembly were defined on that date in Article 9 of the Law on the Form of State and Government.
 Already at the end of October 1918, the Provisional National Assembly had lifted the restrictions on freedom of association and assembly.
-The National Constituent Assembly election would finally be held on 16 February 1919.
+The election of the National Constituent Assembly finally took place on February 16th 1919.